WARDS ISLAND ASSOCIATION

 Picture

 The front of the WIA's original clubhouse originally built in 1918 remains intact as the front section of the "Little WIA Clubhouse" or "Administration Building".
 Renovations to the little clubhouse were completed in November 2007.
 Most large gatherings and events were held in the 1888-built Wiman Shelter, located near Fifth and Lakeshore, behind the third base line of the ball diamond, however the newly formed Municipality of Metropolitan Toronto demolished the structure in 1956.
-The large Clubhouse we know today was built over the winter of 1937-1938.
+The large Clubhouse we know was built over the winter of 1937-1938.
+In 2024, we lost the Clubhouse in a devastating fire.
+A Pavilion was created by volunteers in 2025 while we work through rebuilding the clubhouse.

 • Home